• Share this on:

 • Gift packaging.

-The handmade soap segments start from mid-high, which is the most promising segment for you.
-Specialty stores like Lush and Rituals are examples of players in the mid-end market.
+Handmade soaps range from the higher mid-end to the high-end segment.
+The higher mid-end segment is the most promising market for you.
+Speciality stores like Lush are examples of players in the mid-end market.

 High-end/premium market